Sasikarn Tongchan: Career

 She won a silver medal at the 2021 SEA Games in Hanoi, Vietnam in a May 2022.
 In June 2022, she won a bronze medal in the 62kg category at the 2022 Asian Taekwondo Championships in Chuncheon, South Korea.

 She won gold in Cambodia at the Taekwondo at the 2023 SEA Games in the 62kg division in May 2023.
 In August 2023, she won gold in the 62kg at the delayed 2021 Summer World University Games in Chengdu.

 In February 2024, she won the Turkish Open in Antalya.
 She won a gold medal at the 2024 Asian Taekwondo Championships in Vietnam, in the -62kg category.
 She entered the 2024 Asian Taekwondo Olympic Qualification Tournament and earned a place at the upcoming Olympics.
 She was subsequently selected to compete at the 2024 Summer Olympics in Paris.

 She won a bronze medal in the team kyorugi event at the 2025 World University Games, as the discipline made its debut as a medal event.
 She also won a bronze medal in the women's -62kg category at the 2025 World University Games in Germany in July 2025.
+In December, she was a gold medalist at the 2025 SEA Games in Bangkok in the women's -63 kg category.